ornicar/ApcBundle/README.markdown

 Installation
 ============

-  1. Add this bundle to your project as a Git submodule:
+  1. Add it to your composer:

-          $ git submodule add git://github.com/ornicar/ApcBundle.git vendor/Bundles/Ornicar/ApcBundle

-  2. Add `Ornicar` namespace to your autoloader:

-          // app/autoload.php
-          $loader->registerNamespaces(array(
-             'Ornicar' => __DIR__.'/../vendor/bundles',
-             // your other namespaces
-          );
+      ```json
+          "ornicar/apc-bundle": "dev-master"
+      ```

+     or:

+      ```sh
+          composer require ornicar/apc-bundle
+          composer update ornicar/apc-bundle
+      ```

-  3. Add this bundle to your application kernel:
+  2. Add this bundle to your application kernel:

           // app/AppKernel.php
           public function registerBundles()